qarmin/czkawka/README.md

 - Rich search option - allows setting absolute included and excluded directories, set of allowed file extensions or excluded items with the `*` wildcard
 - Multiple tools to use:
-  - Duplicates - Finds duplicates basing on file name, size, hash, first 1 MB of hash
+  - Duplicates - Finds duplicates based on file name, size, hash, hash of just first 1 MB of a file
   - Empty Folders - Finds empty folders with the help of an advanced algorithm
   - Big Files - Finds the provided number of the biggest files in given location
   - Empty Files - Looks for empty files across the drive
   - Temporary Files - Finds temporary files
   - Similar Images - Finds images which are not exactly the same (different resolution, watermarks)
   - Zeroed Files - Finds files which are filled with zeros (usually corrupted)
-  - Same Music - Searches for music with same artist, album etc.
+  - Same Music - Searches for music with the same artist, album etc.
-  - Invalid Symbolic Links - Shows symbolic links which points to non-existent files/directories
+  - Invalid Symbolic Links - Shows symbolic links which point to non-existent files/directories
   - Broken Files - Finds files with an invalid extension or that are corrupted

 <!-- The GIF thingy -->
 ![Czkawka](https://user-images.githubusercontent.com/41945903/104711404-9cbb7400-5721-11eb-904d-9677c189f7ab.gif)

 ## How do I use it?
-You can find an instruction on how to use Czkawka [**here**](instructions/Instruction.md).
+You can find the instructions on how to use Czkawka [**here**](instructions/Instruction.md).

 ## Installation
-Installation instruction with download links you can find [**here**](instructions/Installation.md).
+Installation instructions with download links you can find [**here**](instructions/Installation.md).

 ## Compilation
-If you want try to develop Czkawka or just use the latest available feature, you may want to look at the [**compilation instruction**](instructions/Compilation.md).
+If you want to try and develop Czkawka or just use the latest available feature, you may want to look at the [**compilation instruction**](instructions/Compilation.md).

 ## Benchmarks